joriidan/crowdnessVerifier/README.md

 #### Individuals affected

-Vast majority of people affected by Emergency Room overpopulation regulate in the "lower-income" communitees
+Vast majority of people affected by Emergency Room overpopulation regulate in the "lower-income" communitees.
+A study conducted by The Center for Healthcare Research and Transformation determined that the people affected the indivuals whom are unisured are 3 times more likely to be in more aid than those insured in an Emergency Room. [^2]

  ## Global Context